sandrejev/drugs_bioaccumulation/README.md

 Analysis from Klünemann et al. "Bioaccumulation of therapeutic drugs by human gut bacteria" publication.

 ## Docker image
 Dockerfile provides a recepie to reproduce our setup.
-A functional docker image with newest code is also avalable from Docker cloud:
+A functional docker image with newest code is also avalable from [Docker Cloud](https://hub.docker.com/r/sandrejev/drugs_bioaccumulation):

 ~~~~
 docker pull sandrejev/drugs_bioaccumulation